Glossary

 Visibility - The ability of users of a space to see and be seen, ensuring surveillance by the maximum number of people.

-Walkability Audit - A tool deigned to audit/rate walkability.
+Walkability Audit - An assessment to audit/rate walkability.

 WHO 8 Age Friendly Domains - Built Environment, Transport, Housing, Social Participation, Respect and Social Inclusion, Civic Participation and Employment, Communication, and Community Support and Health Services.